stuutz/Shell-Scripts/~README.md

 # Shell-Scripts
-A collection of custom shell scripts for macOS
+Collection of scripts for macOS